 If you start to roll backwards, DO NOT use the rear brake to stop.
 The ATV could easily tip over backwards.
-Instead, dismount the ATV immediately on the uphill side.
+Instead, dismount the ATV immediately on the uphill side rear brake lever with your left hand.

 If the hill is not too steep and you have good footing, you may be able to walk the ATV back down the hill.
 Make sure your intended path is clear in case you lose control of the ATV.
 If you decide you can walk the ATV safely: